-I. Content of the Paper
+I. Content of the Paper (49 marks)

-a.
-Introduction (5 marks)

-• Present the main idea you will be discussing and how you will organize the content in your paper.
-Explain how your research study relates to Level One Nursing course content.
+- a.
+Introduction (5 marks) - Present the main idea you will be discussing and how you will organize the content in your paper.
+Explain how your research study relates to NURS 1000 course content.